 - Curricular Experiential Learning and Academic Programme Learning, established by faculty and academic curriculum committees, and supported through the institutional quality assurance process.

 - Co-curricular Experiential Learning, offered by departments across all divisions of the U of G, and supported through the Co-curricular Experiential Learning Integrity Committee.

-- Career and Professional Development, offered through the Experiential Learning Hub in conjuction with on- and off-campus partners.
+- Career and Professional Development, offered through the Experiential Learning Hub in conjunction with on- and off-campus partners.

 What are some PCDR feature highlights?

 - Students and their advisors can review participation in a wide range of activities and experiences including career and professional development activities, experiential learning courses, and co-curricular activities.

 - Students can filter completed activities and experiences by type and transferable employability knowledge, skills, and attitudes developed.

 - Only activities and experiences that meet specific criteria and are validated by a U of G faculty or staff can be displayed on the PCDR.